Merriam-Webster Online Dictionary

 SYNONIMS:

-ancestor, antecedent, father, forebear ( forbear), forebearer, forefather, grandfather, parent, primogenitor, progenitor
+ancestor, antecedent, father, forebear ( forbear), forebearer, forefather, grandfather, parent, primogenitor, progenitor1.

 to acquire complete knowledge, understanding, or skill in